highcharts/highcharts/docs/dashboards/data-handling.md

 A DataTable can be created from DataConnectors, DataModifiers, or other DataTables.
 Each DataTable can contain columns, column aliases, and rows.
-In addition DataTable also emit events, when changes on the table happen.
+In addition, DataTable also emits events, when changes on the table happen.
 Changes can be directly done on the table or with DataModifiers.